AACSB vs ACBSP Accreditation

 Overview: The AACSB and the ACBSP

-The Association to Advance Collegiate Schools of Business (AACSB) has provided quality assurance services to accredited business schools since 1916, and was founded by a consortium of top-notch schools.
-Its founding institutions included Harvard University, Yale University, the University of Pennsylvania, Columbia University, Dartmouth College, the University of California at Berkeley, the University of Illinois, the University of Chicago, Northwestern University and New York University.
-Initially, the consortium selected the “American Association of Collegiate Schools of Business” for their name.
+The Association to Advance Collegiate Schools of Business (AACSB) has provided quality assurance services to accredited business schools since 1916 and was founded by a consortium of top-notch schools.
+Its founding institutions included Harvard University, Yale University, the University of Pennsylvania, Columbia University, Dartmouth College, the University of California at Berkeley, the University of Illinois, the University of Chicago, Northwestern University, and New York University.
+Initially, the consortium selected the “American Association of Collegiate Schools of Business” for its name.

 This organization emphasizes faculty research in delivering students solid knowledge foundations.
-The AACSB has awarded accreditations to about 780 schools in 90 countries, mainly those affiliated with major research universities, and awarded specialized accounting program accreditations to an additional 185.
+The AACSB has awarded accreditations to around 1,072 schools in 70 countries, mainly those affiliated with major research universities, and awarded specialized accounting program accreditations to an additional 195.

-The newer Accreditation Council for Business Schools and Programs (ACBSP) was founded in 1989 to accredit schools, including two-year institutions like community colleges, with an emphasis on teaching and applied knowledge instead of the research emphasis common to the AACSB-accredited institutions.
-The ACBSP focuses on tangible learning outcomes and quality improvement, especially as workforce demands change.
-Around 3,000 ACBSP-accredited programs exist worldwide.
+The newer Accreditation Council for Business Schools and Programs (ACBSP) was founded in 1988 to accredit schools, including two-year institutions like community colleges, with an emphasis on teaching and applied knowledge instead of the research emphasis common to the AACSB-accredited institutions.
+The ACBSP focuses on tangible learning outcomes and quality improvement, especially as the workforce demands change.
+Around 1,200 ACBSP-accredited programs exist in 60 countries worldwide.

 |